Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 - **Limitations**: Requires more complex client-side state management (e.g., Redux) and might affect initial load time.
 - **Quality attributes**: Usability and performance.
 - **Alternative Solutions**: Use server-side rendering (SSR) frameworks like **Next.js** to balance performance and interactivity.
-  > _We chose SPA with React for its seamless UX and performance.
+- **Summary**: We chose SPA with React for its seamless UX and performance.
 SSR was considered but offers less client-side interactivity._

 ### <a id="10-2-minimalist-modern-design"></a> 10.2 Minimalist Modern Design
 - **Issue**: Overly complex UI designs increase cognitive load, reducing task efficiency.